baguswjksn/blog/_posts/2025-03-04-goole-dorks.md

 ---
 layout: post
-title: Google Dorks, How I Extracted Millions of Data
+title: Google Dorks
 tags: tutorial
 permalink: google-dorks
+desc: An Easy Way to Extract Millions of Data Records
 ---

 Email scraping, is useful for legitimate purposes like marketing campaigns and data analysis, can also be exploited for malicious activities such as spam,phishing attacks, malware distribution.